Common Career Mistakes and How to Avoid Them

 Stagnation

-A lack of personal growth could make employees less competitive within an organization as well as on the job market.
+A lack of personal growth makes employees ineffective and uninspiring, both within the company and in the overall job market.

-- Look for Mentoring: Find an individual mentor who can provide assistance, suggestions, collaborations, or point out areas for improvement.
+- Look for Mentoring: Find one who will provide advice, guidance, connections, or point out areas to improve.

 Negativity